zrqiao/zrqiao.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page

 ---

 I am a Ph.D. student at <a href="https://millergroup.caltech.edu/Miller_Group/Home.html">Miller Group</a>, Caltech.
 I work on developing physics-based geometric learning approaches to tackle complex problems in chemistry and biology, especially for molecular electronic structure and dynamics.

+Before starting graduate study, I earned my BSc from Peking University in 2019.
+As an undergraduate student I worked in <a href="https://www.chem.pku.edu.cn/gaoyq/">Gao Group</a> at PKU-CCME, where I studied statistical mechanics of strongly-confined soft matters.

 {% comment %}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.